Westmoor Primary School

 Children may also be referred to outside agencies where a professional who is more skilled in dealing with specific difficulties will become involved with the child.
 Some children may also be given an Education, Health and Care Plan (previously known as a Statement of Special Educational Needs).

 Mrs Tennant our Special Educational Needs and Disabilities Co-ordinator (SENDCo) oversees all support and progress of any child requiring additional support across the school.

 We will let families know about any concerns about a pupil’s learning by contacting and arranging an information meeting to discuss next steps.
 Class teachers will liaise with the SENDCo to discuss matters further through Pupil Progress meetings, which take place each half term to assess progress and identify any further needs.

 All staff agree that systems for communicating information about pupils with SEN is effective.

 When a pupil is identified as having special educational needs, we support their development and progress by monitoring the support given to them and all children with additional needs every half term.
 We review the use of strategies and resources to maximise the effectiveness.
 Small group work, individual support and support within the classroom should ensure a child meets their individual targets.

-If a child is not yet on the SEND register but is showing little progression, intervention will be put in place by the class teacher and they will receive quality first teaching to target their need(s).
+If a child is showing little progression, intervention will be put in place by the class teacher and they will receive quality first teaching to target their need(s).
 Intervention is monitored using assessments; this will inform the class teacher and SENDCo if the child is making expected progress or if they need on-going, different or further support.